JMMJsoftware/LayoutEditor/README.md

 ### Important

-To properly render layout in backoffice (same as in front-end), add yours stylesheet link at "_/Partials/LayoutEditor/_Component.cshtml_" partial.
+To render layout in the backoffice properly (same as in the front-end), add your stylesheet link to the "_/Partials/LayoutEditor/_Component.cshtml_" partial.

-At the end plug Layout Editor property in a template by adding _@using JMMJ.LayoutEditor.Helpers_ and below code:
+In the end plug Layout Editor property in a template by adding _@using JMMJ.LayoutEditor.Helpers_ and insert the code below:

 ```c#
 @Html.LayoutEditor(Model.Content, "propertyAlias")